The History of Cheam Cricket Club

 The late 1950’s and 1960’s became known as the benefit years and valuable funds were raised for the Surrey beneficiaries of the time.
 In 1968, Cheam staged an International Cavaliers match with John Edrich of Surrey and England the beneficiary of a game watched by a crowd of 8,000.
 The match was televised live on BBC2 and it was the first cricket match televised in colour.
 Gary Sobers, Frank Tyson and Trevor Bailey were amongst the stars of cricket who played at Cheam on that day.

 In the same year, Cheam became a founder member of the Surrey Championship and quickly earned a reputation of producing pitches of high standard.
 Mike Haigh’s 1st XI finished 4th in the league in 1976 and the 2nd XI, under Nick Mason’s leadership won a first championship title for the club in 1977.
 Strength in depth was a feature of the club and there was further success for Nick and the 2nd XI in 1981, and again with Tim Masey as captain in 1986.
-3rd XI success came with back to back league titles in 1982 and 1983 with Trevor Lonsdale leading an all conquering side.
-Pat Wearne’s 1985 side added a third triumph in 5 years and Sonny Patel’s 1989 side made it four.
-In doing so a very special decade for the club was completed and there were further honours to follow.
+3rd XI success came with back to back league titles in 1981 and 1982 with Trevor Lonsdale leading an all-conquering side.
+Pat Wearne’s 1985 side added a third triumph in 5 years.

 Alastair and Mark formed part of a power filled batting line up during their years at Cheam and the club swept all before them in 1990.
-A first 1st XI championship was won in 1990 under Bob Falconer’s captaincy and a thrilling semi final win against Truro gave the club a Lords appearance to contest the final of the Cockspur Cup, the premier club cup competition.
+A first 1st XI championship was won in 1990 under Bob Falconer’s captaincy and a thrilling semi-final win against Truro gave the club a Lords appearance to contest the final of the Cockspur Cup, the premier club cup competition at the time.
 A tense and exciting game was finally won by opponents Blackpool in the last over.

 Stalwart David Morgan played in the 1st XI before the beginning of League Cricket and was ever dependable in the team for over 30 years.
 His record of 1325 wickets in the Surrey Championship 1st XI league is unlikely to be broken.

-Strength in depth was still the theme and Mark Rendall’s 2nd X1 won consecutive Surrey Championship titles in 1990 and 1991.
+Strength in depth was still the theme and Mark Rendall’s 2nd XI won consecutive Surrey Championship titles in 1990 and 1991.

 As the Surrey Championship expanded, the club continued to field 4 sides on a Saturday, all playing league cricket.
 Sunday cricket has always featured as an important component in the summer season, with veteran Bob Airey still playing and having featured in the team over 4 different decades.

 The Colts section continued to impress and Michael Carberry, a Cheam colt and 1st XI player has gone on to enjoy a lengthy county career with stints at both Kent and Hampshire.
-Michael made his England debut in a test match on the sub continent in 2010 and has 6 caps to his name.
+Michael made his England debut in a test match on the sub-continent in 2010.

 Overseas cricketers featured over several seasons, with Greg Lamb following several summers at Cheam with a breakthrough into the Zimbabwe Test and one day sides.